Please see the following documents containing important information:

 |Direct Enrollment||Student directly enrolls in a university in Japan as a temporary, non-degree seeking, international student.
 Student may select from the full range of courses for which they have the appropriate prerequisites and language abilities.
 Students must navigate administrative and academic procedures independently, utilizing on-campus offices at host institution.|

 |In cases where an applicant’s school does not offer its own programs in Japan, they may permit students to go abroad using a third-party provider (i.e. ISEP, CIEE, IES Abroad, World Learning, etc).
 These organizations often administer study centers or connect students to institutions for study abroad.|

 |Exchange||An exchange of students between two institutions through an inter-institutional exchange agreement.
 Students pay home institution tuition and are admitted as temporary, non-degree seekers at the institution in Japan.|

-Question: Can the scholarship be used for research?
+Can the scholarship be used for internships or research?

-Answer: The application opens annually in January.
-Below is a general overview of the application timeline.
+Below is a general overview of the application timeline (subject to change).
 Please note the specific dates may vary from year to year.
 It is meant to give a general outline of the selection process as well as scholarship activities.

 |June 30||Scholarship Acceptance Deadline|